CuteLeon/HackSystem/README.md

     Contains all Front-end related projects, such as interfaces or implementations of UI Components, Authentication, Front-end Contracts, Cookie Storage, Domain Models, and a WebHost process.

-    The core project is `HackSystem.Web`, configura Front-end requests process pipe and Dependency injection in `Program.cs`, configura Front-end related application settings in `wwwroot\appsettings.json`.
+    The core project is `HackSystem.Web`, configure Front-end requests process pipe and Dependency injection in `Program.cs`, configure Front-end related application settings in `wwwroot\appsettings.json`.

 #### ProgramSchedule

-    Program schedule component of Front-end, used to Lazy load program assemblies, Manage and Schedule Program UI WIndows, Launch and Destory Processes, Produce and Consume programs or processes related notifications.
+    Program schedule component of Front-end, used to Lazy load program assemblies, Manage and Schedule Program UI Windows, Launch and Destroy Processes, Produce and Consume programs or processes related notifications.

 ### DevelopmentKit